FIELD AUDIT · YEET/RISKY-CLICK

 Yeet Risky Click is safe in the cryptographic sense (HMAC-SHA256 verification reproduces correctly during our cycle).
 It is not safe to assume a specific RTP figure until Yeet publishes the per-step schedule or our next-cycle reproduction confirms it.
 Because Risky Click is brand-specific (no direct cross-brand 1-for-1), the verification gap matters more here than for Plinko or Dice.
 For small-stake exploration play, the verified fairness layer is sufficient.

-Yeet risky click strategy, what is the optimal cash-out point?
+How does yeet risky click strategy, what is the optimal cash-out point? work?

 All cash-out points have the same expected value (assuming the brand calibrates each step consistently with the published house edge).
 What changes is the variance shape.
 The strategic recommendation is to pre-commit a cash-out point before the round and stick to it; decision-in-the-moment cash-out is variance-driven, not EV-driven.
-The comparable press-your-luck math walkthrough is at the conditional-probability framework.
+The comparable press-your-luck math walkthrough is at the cluster note.

-Yeet risky click vs Mines or Towers at other brands, what is the difference?
+How does yeet risky click vs Mines or Towers at other brands, what is the difference? work?

 All three are press-your-luck mechanics with the same EV-flat-across-cash-out-points property.
 What differs is the click cadence and the visual presentation.
 Mines uses a grid of cells with bombs; Towers uses a vertical climb of rows with traps; Risky Click uses a streamlined click cadence without the spatial puzzle.
 The math shape is the same; the brand-side calibration is brand-specific.